Marty and Lore on Marriage, Restoration and the Word of God

-And you got to recognize those attacks because Satan does not like a godly marriage cause it does, it brings so much fruit and does so much good for the kingdom and for everybody around and he hates it.
+And you got to recognize those attacks because Satan does not like a godly marriage cause it brings so much fruit and does so much good for the Kingdom and for everybody around and he hates it.

 Going back to what Marty said, with those couples one of the things that we’d have them do is write the 5 things that drew them to love each other from the beginning.
-And when you go through that, and just to see the couples, we’d make each other and tell them those things, and it’s like you can almost see them start to melt, that hard outer shell thats built up you can see it diminishing because they’re going back and saying oh yeah I’ve forgotten those things.
+We’d make them tell each other those things, and it’s like you can almost see them start to melt…that hard outer shell thats built up you can see it diminishing because they’re going back and saying, “Oh yeah I’ve forgotten those things.”

 As a couple how could they counsel another couple going through a divorce?

 This is not God’s will for you and God wants to heal it.
 And He has all the answers.
 I understand it’s hard but we’d love to sit down and talk with you about it show you what the Bible says.
 God loves your marriage more than you do but you need to ask for His help and be willing to do it his way.